jclumingkit/oneoffice-api/README.md

 **Use Maya Checkout With Transaction**
 ```
-import { createMayaCheckoutWithTransaction } from "formsly-payment-gateway";
+import { createMayaCheckoutWithTransaction } from "oneoffice-payment-gateway";

 const referenceNumber = "23c210c4-6193-4896-a829-73a1dfc99bf9";